gurveervirk/chrome-assist/README.md

+Here’s the updated README with a link to the Wiki:

+---

 # 🌟 Chrome-Assist: Your On-Device Browser Assistant 🌟

 Chrome-Assist is a powerful, **on-device Chrome extension** powered by **Gemini Nano**, designed to streamline your text-related tasks.
 With a few keyboard shortcuts, you can effortlessly **summarize**, **translate**, **rewrite**, and **compose** text directly in your Chrome browser.